-Before discussing how to make flavored coffee beans, it’s important to recognize coffee’s natural taste.
-A coffee cherry, where the bean comes come, has a unique flavor depending on the type of coffee and the region it grows.
+Before discussing how to flavor coffee beans, it’s essential to recognize coffee’s natural taste.
+A coffee cherry, where the bean comes from, has a unique flavor depending on the type of coffee and the region it grows.

 These coffee seeds are often nutty, fruity, or sometimes earthy.
-One major factor is how these coffee beans are processed.
+The question is how do the process the coffee beans.

-“How is flavored coffee made?”
+“How to flavor coffee beans?”
 You ask.
 Here are the main ways:

 Washed Coffee Beans

-Most flavored coffee beans are washed.
-This is a process where you depulp the coffee cherry and then ferment them in water for at least two days.
+In the processing stage of coffee, you de-pulp the coffee cherry and then ferment them in water for at least two days.

 The length of the fermentation process determines their taste.
-If you leave the beans soaked long enough, their intrinsic flavor is enhanced with a hint of acidity.
+If you leave the beans soaking long enough, their natural flavor will enhance with a hint of acidity.

-Otherwise known as the “dry process”, this is where farmers leave coffee cherries in the sun to dry.
-This process takes up to six weeks and during this time the coffee beans are raked and rotated so they roast evenly.
+Otherwise known as the “dry process,” farmers leave coffee cherries in the sun to dry.
+This process takes up to six weeks, and during this time, they rake and rotate the coffee beans so they roast evenly.

-The flavor of unwashed coffee is heavier and is a blend of complex flavors.
+The flavor of unwashed coffee is more substantial and blends complex flavors.
 You can usually taste notes of blueberry, strawberry, or tropical fruit.

-Not sure how to roast coffee beans with flavor?
+Not sure how to roast coffee beans for flavor?

-First, pick the beans with your desired taste profile then find a highly concentrated syrup to infuse your coffee beans in.
+First, pick the beans with your desired taste profile and find a highly concentrated syrup to infuse your coffee beans.

-Once the coffee beans are roasted and still warm, add them into a mixer with the syrup.
-Let the coffee beans spin in the mixer for 15 minutes until they’ve completely absorbed the syrup, and you’re done!
+After you roast the coffee beans take the coffee beans while they are still warm, and add them into a mixer with the syrup.
+The coffee beans should spin in the mixer for 15 minutes until they absorb the syrup completely, and they are ready.

 The Best Flavors for Roasting

-Vanilla extract is one of the best additives as it blends with coffee so well.
+Vanilla extract is one of the best additives as it blends well with coffee.
 Besides vanilla’s delicious taste, it also boosts mental performance.

-You can either add drops of vanilla extract once your coffee’s brewed or before the grinding process.
+You can add drops of vanilla extract once your coffee’s brewed or before the grinding process.

 Forgo the unhealthy peppermint syrups you find at local coffee shops and swap it out with oil.
 Peppermint oil is bursting with nutrients that ease inflammation and soothes heartburn.

 Popular in the Middle East, cardamom is a fantastic spice to spruce up your cup of joe in the morning.
-Cardomom imbues coffee with an exotic flavor while being packed with fiber and essential minerals.
+Add Cardamom to coffee with an exotic flavor while adding fiber and essential minerals.

 If you want a rich cardamom flavor, add a few cardamom beans to your coffee beans before grinding.
 Or sprinkle a pinch on your brewed coffee to make it more flavorful.

-Nutmeg is great if you want to enhance the earthiness flavor of your coffee.
+Nutmeg is excellent if you want to enhance the earthy flavor of your coffee.
 Because this spice has the perfect balance of sweetness and earthy taste, you may only need a pinch.

-It’s important to note that first-timers should slowly increase the amount of nutmeg until you reach your desired taste.
+It’s important to note that first-timers should slowly increase the amount of nutmeg until they reach your desired taste.

 All sweet-tooth lovers should add maple syrup to their coffee as it’s a natural sweetener.
-The sap from Maple trees has high levels of antioxidants, zinc, and manganese which boosts your immune system and improves heart health.
+The sap from Maple trees has high antioxidants, zinc, and manganese, which boost your immune system and improve heart health.

 Cinnamon is a classic, letting you add a sweet-spicy flavor to your coffee with no extra calories.
-This magical spice also stops insulin from spiking so you don’t get a sugar-crash associated with sugary coffee drinks.
+This magical spice stops insulin from spiking, so you don’t get a sugar crash associated with sugary coffee drinks.

-Cayenne is not for the faint-hearted, and you should only add the tiniest sprinkle on your coffee to reap the benefits.
-Cayenne contains capsaicin which boosts circulation and heart health.
+This spice is not for the faint of; you should only add the tiniest sprinkle on your coffee to reap the benefits as a spice contains capsaicin, which boosts circulation and heart health.
 It also prevents type-2 diabetes and high blood pressure.

-Scientists have found a myriad of ways coconut oil can be used whether it’s for your food or skin.
-Coconut oil also makes a fantastic addition to your coffee especially if you’re hoping to increase the number of calories you burn.
+Scientists have found myriad ways coconut oil can be used, whether for your food or skin.
+Coconut oil also makes a fantastic addition to your coffee, especially if you hope to increase the number of calories you burn.

-Also, the fat in the coconut oil cuts down your hunger pangs so you won’t be craving anything in-between main meals.
-Start by adding one tablespoon into your coffee and stir well so it’s properly blended.
+Also, the fat in the coconut oil cuts down your hunger pangs, so you won’t be craving anything in-between main meals.
+Start by adding one tablespoon to your coffee and stir well so it’s properly blended.

-You’re craving a chocolate latte but it might be too heavy first thing in the morning.
-Instead, sprinkle cocoa powder over your coffee for the scrumptious flavor and to improve your heart’s health.
+You’re craving a chocolate latte, but it might be too heavy first thing in the morning.
+Instead, sprinkle cocoa powder over your coffee for the scrumptious flavor and improve your heart’s health.

 A hint of lavender works best with fruitier coffee beans.
-For best results, add several sprinkles of dried lavender to your coffee grounds before steeping them and enjoy the rich flavor.
+For best results, add several dried lavender sprinkles to your coffee grounds before steeping them and enjoying the rich flavor.

 That’s How to Flavor Coffee Beans

 All of the above are fantastic ways to imbue flavor to your cup of joe without adding to your calorie count.
-Mix it up each morning so you reap plenty of health benefits while sipping your morning brew.
+Mix it up each morning to reap plenty of health benefits while sipping your morning brew.
 Enjoy!

 Did you find this article helpful?
-If yes, check out our posts filled with helpful coffee tips.
+If yes, check out our posts filled with useful coffee tips.